hp4k1h5/terminordle/README.md

 terminordle play
 ```

+---

 ### remote multiplayer

 To start or join a multiplayer session you must know the address of a running terminordle server.
-See [serve](#serve).
-I currently have one running at 174.138.46.61:8080.
-If the server is up and not overloaded, you can use it for your multiplayer sessions, or you can host your own.
+See [#serve](#serve).
+I currently have one running at `http://terminordle.fun`.
+If the server is up and not overloaded, you can use it for your multiplayer sessions, or you can [host your own](#serve).
 See [data policy](#data-privacy) below.

 The key command is `join`.